daraliu/drl-continuous-control/Report.md

 | 10       | 128        | 100000      | 0.95                  | 10          | 0.2            | 20           | 400                 |
 | 11       | 128        | 100000      | 0.95                  | 10          | 0.1            | 20           | 50                  |

-There is a trade-off with `batch_size` parameter. `batch_size=1024` increase convergence significantly (see Plot of Rewards), but increase the wall-clock time required for training due to heavier gradient computations involved when compared to `batch_size=128`.

 ### Neural Network Model Architectures